 The start of this climb was remarkably pleasant.
 This part of the ascent is relatively flat, and there is an abundance of interesting monuments and stunning natural scenery to look at.
 In what felt like no time at all, we found ourselves at our first designated milestone - the QingYin pavilion.
 I think this is an optional starting point, as there was a fairly huge crowd of people here.
 Prior to this we had met very few people.

 From here, the hike became increasingly difficult.
 There are A LOT of stairs to deal with going up Mount Emei.
 However, we left the crowds behind and continued in relative peace.
-We did have one more monkey incident though, we turned a corner and saw the little bugger at the top of the stairs.
-It proceeded to charge down the stairs where it launched itself at my leg.
+We did have one more monkey incident, we turned a corner and instantly made eye contact with a particularly vicious looking monkey at the top of the stairs.
+It charged down the stairs and launched itself at my leg.
 It tried to climb up, but Ben and Jamie scared it off with our one remaining weapon.
-Later we stopped at a little hut selling bamboo sticks, we stocked up again.
+Later we stopped at a little hut selling bamboo sticks and stocked up again.
 Safety in numbers..

 After a long slog up many, many more stairs, we finally reached our chosen halfway house for the night, just after night fell.
 To enter the monastery we walked past a Buddha shrouded in a reddish glow and into what felt like a particularly eerie horror movie.
 We went down long, dark corridors and past numerous ominous doorways until we eventually came to our own room.
 The room itself was a homely, mismatched affair, complete with electric blankets.
 We locked ourselves into our room and warmed our aching limbs.

 The following day started with a questionable breakfast (some kind of egg congee) and a welcoming downwards ascent.
 It wasn't long before we were heading upwards again, however now we were above Emei's lower peaks, so we had some pretty incredible views to look out to.